giadilli/ai-companions-book/README.md

-# AI Companions Book - Code Examples
+# "The Essential Guide to AI Companions: From Technical Foundations to Social Impact" - Chapter 3, Code

 This repository contains practical code examples from Chapter 3 of Giada Pistilli's "The Essential Guide to AI Companions: From Technical Foundations to Social Impact" book, demonstrating how to build responsible AI companion systems using open-source models.